libguestfs/nbdkit/README.md

 ## License

-This software is copyright (C) Red Hat Inc. and licensed under a BSD license.
+This software is Copyright Red Hat and licensed under a BSD license.
 See [LICENSE](LICENSE) for details.

 ## Building from source